lighterletter/Theostasis/README.md

 ## Intro

 The objective of the game is simple.
-A sandbox where the user can play with an assortment of floating boxes, turn the gravity on/off and/or reset the canvas at their will.
+A minimalistic sandbox where the user can play with an assortment of floating cubes, turn the gravity on/off and/or reset the canvas at their will.

 The game randomizes the color and position of elements on the canvas creating a dynamic and interesting sense of space.
 The user can grab and hold, or throw the cubes that randomly generate each time the game is reset.
 The application can be mounted to a single touch display as a piece of interactive art, or played with with the mouse.

+## Instructions

+*Click and hold to drag the boxes
-Use the black button to toggle the gravity.
+*Use the black button to toggle the gravity.
-Use the white button to reset the canvas.
+*Use the white button to reset the canvas.

 ## Set-UP